Fairness Tensor

 Introduction

 Fairness.jl uses the concept of Fairness Tensor to compute metrics and speed up the computation.
 In Fairness.jl, FairTensor is a struct with a 3D matrix and an array of strings for the class names in protected attribute.
-For a FairTensor ft
+For a FairTensor ft, the 3D matrix can be accessed using ft.mat and the array of strings can be accessed using ft.labels.

 It is a stack of C 2-dimensional arrays of size 2 x 2 arrays.
 Each 2 x 2 array represents [[TP, FP], [FN, TN]].
 Here TP corresponds to True Positives, FP to False Positives, FN to False Negatives and TN to True Negatives for each class in the protected attribute.